vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

    The image bundle in the form of TAR files, along with the publish-images-fromtar.yaml file, is downloaded .
 The YAML file defines the mapping between the images and the TAR files.
 1. Download the Tanzu CLI plugins.

-   Download the plugin-inventory image along with all selected plugin images as a tar.gz file on the local disk of a machine which has internet access using the tanzu plugin download-bundle command.
+   Download the plugin-inventory image along with all selected plug-in images as a tar.gz file on the local disk of a machine which has internet access using the tanzu plugin download-bundle command.
    ```
    tanzu plugin download-bundle --group vmware-tkg/default:v2.3.0 --to-tar plugin_bundle_tkg_latest.tar.gz
    ```